 “The breach would likely only come into play if there is an explicit connection between the incident and the insured ignoring the confidentiality requirement, like posting on Twitter: ‘I just bought kidnap and ransom insurance.'”

 Basic Medical Cover

-SafetyWing’s Nomad Insurance will cover you if you fall ill or have an accident while travelling.
-Assuming it wasn’t sustained during a high risk activity, isn’t due to a pre existing medical condition* and isn’t a cancer treatment.
+SafetyWing’s Nomad Insurance covers you if you fall ill or have an accident while travelling.
+This is assuming it wasn’t sustained during a high-risk activity, isn’t due to a pre-existing medical condition* and isn’t a cancer treatment.

-*If you suffer with acute onset of a pre existing medical condition while travelling then you WILL be covered for treatment but only under certain circumstances.
+*If you suffer from an acute onset of a pre-existing medical condition while travelling then you WILL be covered for treatment but only under certain circumstances.

-As well as medical cover, SafetyWing also cover you for travel related issues such as, delays exceeding 12 hours and unplanned overnight stays, emergency evacuation due to natural disasters or political situations and lost luggage, with a few notable exceptions.
+As well as medical coverage, SafetyWing protect you financially from travel-related issues such as delays exceeding 12 hours and unplanned overnight stays.
+Emergency evacuation due to natural disasters or political situations is covered too, with a few exceptions.

-SafetyWing will also cover you when visiting home.
+SafetyWing cover you when visiting home.
 This cover is only valid for 30 days every three months.
-Essentially, you can visit home for a one month period once every three months and not have to worry about getting extra cover.
-If you are from the USA, this cover is only valid for 15 days every three months.
+Essentially, you can visit home for a one-month period once every three months and not have to worry about getting extra cover.
+If you are from the United States, this cover is only valid for 15 days every three months.

 Mopeds and Scooters